 4.3.14.8 Event reporting

-Event requests enable a STA to request a non-AP STA to send particular real-time event messages.
+Event requests enable a STA to request a non-AP STA to send particular real-time event reports.
 The

 types of events include Transition, RSNA, WNM Log, and Peer-to-Peer Link events.
 A transition event is